Excel Notebook

 4. Values: amount → Sum, parking_id → Count

-Scenario: parking transaction table has station_code but not city.
+Scenario: the parking transaction table has station_code but not city.

 Reference table: station_code | station_name | city